ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    ...

-where the ice concentration (*aice*), ice thickness (*hi*) and snow thickness (*hs*) are set to be output on the monthly, daily, hourly, seconds or timestep intervals set by the *histfreq_n* setting.
+where the ice concentration (*aice*), ice thickness (*hi*) and snow thickness (*hs*) are set to be output on the monthly, daily, hourly, yearly or timestep intervals set by the *histfreq_n* setting.
 Since *histfreq_n* is *0* for both monthly and daily frequencies and neither yearly nor per-timestep output is requested, only 6-hour mean history files will be produced.